Legislative Code

 XII.14: Scope

 A. This Article shall be used at tournaments run by NPDL.
-The Board may, by a unanimous vote, modify these rules for a particular NPDL tournament.
+The Board may, by a unanimous vote, modify these rules for a particular NPDL tournament held during that Board’s term.

 B. Any tournament not run by NPDL may adopt the NPDL round rules.
 Such a tournament may specify in its invitation any round rules which deviate from the NPDL rules.